zlatanvasovic/hackwork/CONTRIBUTING.md

 with your web server.
 I can help, though.
 * **Share as much information as possible.** Tell what operating system and web server you're using, what customizations you did and other important factors when useful.
-Include the steps with which you can reproduce the bug, if possible.
+Include the steps to reproduce the bug, if possible.

 ## Pull requests